more-cars/rest-api/README.md

 The collection covers every API feature and performs a handful of simple tests for each of them.
 The tests are extremely fast and can be run against every environment.
 The only issue to be aware of is that they create random data.
-So, running them against the production environment is possible, but the test data has to be deleted manually afterward.
+So, running them against the production environment is possible, but not recommended, because the test data has to be deleted manually afterward.

 Running `npm run tests:smoke:gui` will open the graphical version of Bruno.
+It allows to run single tests or a collection of tests.
+It gives many options to inspect the requests and the responses.
-With `npm run tests:smoke:cli` the command line version is triggered.
+With `npm run tests:smoke:cli` the command line version of Bruno is triggered, which runs all the tests.
-Both work on exactly the same request collection and with the same tests.
+A wizard will guide through the configuration process.

 The README file in the `bruno` folder provides more information regarding the differences and how to configure the test runs.

 ### Performance Tests